Concerts Make Great Memories

 Bruce Hornsby, the Williamsburg, Virginia native who rode high on the charts with songs like “Mandolin Rain” and “The Way It Is,” recently performed in Fredericksburg at Celebrate Virginia Live.

 As much as I love Hornsby, I didn’t go because I was holding out for the Richmond show so I could take my dad.
 But, as much as he likes Hornsby, he declined.
-I think he’s concerned about the weather because the venue is outdoors.
+I think he’s concerned about the July heat because the venue is outdoors, even though the weather is expected to be mild today.

 This was going to be my birthday present to him.
 Ironically it was his birthday gift to me years ago that allowed me to see Hornsby in concert in the first place.